TheLab-ms/website-content/pages/annual.md

 #### Electronic Voting

-Voting will take place electronically via an online ballot.
-This ballot will be made available when voting opens and will be linked here and elsewhere at that time.
+Voting will take place electronically via [THIS ONLINE BALLOT](https://docs.google.com/forms/d/1VTGIZK-SWChfbrESn5L50YkzUxxet8L2qoDHmWdFOjw/viewform).
+This ballot is available now.
+However, we will only accept votes recieved between 6 PM and 8 PM CT on Sat June 11th.
+Any votes cast outside this window will be discarded as invalid.

 ### Election of Leadership Team